MiragianCycle/OVIWrite/README.md

 - **Effortless Collaboration**: Built-in version control using LazyGit ensures seamless tracking and collaborative writing experiences
 - **Versatile Syntax Support**: From LaTeX to Markdown and from Org-mode to Fountain, enjoy comprehensive syntax support for every writing endeavor—from reports and essays to screenplays and personal wikis
 - **Flawless Composition**: Spellcheck, thesaurus, and dictionary tools integrated for a seamless writing experience
-- **Built-in Translator**: Embrace a built-in translator that effortlessly translates between English and a diverse range of languages, breaking down language barriers with ease.
+- **Built-in Translator**: A built-in translator effortlessly translates between English and a diverse range of languages, breaking down language barriers with ease.

 I use OVIWrite for the following use-cases: